Chile - Country Commercial Guide

 Overview

-Agriculture is one of the main economic activities in Chile, accounting for 24.4 percent of total exports ($21.9 billion), and 9 percent of total GDP.
-The sector grew by 1.9 percent in 2021 and employs approximately 10 percent of the country’s labor force.
-The country is one of the largest global agricultural and food exporters for fresh fruit, wine, meat, dairy, olive oil, as well as forestry and fishery products.
-Chile has favorable geographic and climate conditions for food production and because of the country’s location in the southern hemisphere, agricultural production is counter-season for the main consumer markets in the northern hemisphere.
+With its favorable geographic and climate conditions for food production and because of the country’s location in the southern hemisphere, Chile’s agricultural production is counter-seasonal for the main consumer markets in the northern hemisphere.
 The extensive network of trade agreements, among them the U.S. - Chile Free Trade Agreement, allows preferential access of Chilean products to approximately 88 percent of global GDP.

 The agribusiness sector is under pressure to increase sustainable productivity by efficiently using scarce natural resources, such as water.
-Climate change is causing severe negative effects, including a historic mega-drought in its 14th year.
+Climate change is causing severe negative effects, including a 14-year long drought, which has shown some signs of subsiding in 2023.
 Chilean agriculture uses 72 percent of the country’s water resources and will need to lower water usage.
 The impact is worse in northern and central Chile, where rainfall deficits ranges between 20 percent and 90 percent, depending on the region.
 In southern Chile, farmers have invested in irrigation projects to maintain production levels during the dry summers, adopting new technologies to facilitate ground perforation at deeper levels and extraction of larger volumes of water depleting the aquifer.
 Agriculture and food producers must satisfy well-informed consumers who demand that crops be produced and processed in a sustainable manner.
 Circular Economy (CE) initiatives are a tool that the industry is implementing to close nutrient loops and reduce negative discharges to the environment.

 Over the last several years, labor availability has become a challenge because workers are choosing better paying and less intensive jobs.
-In 2020 and 2021, the availability of labor was partly impacted by the government’s Covid-19 social subsidies, which ended in 2022.
-Illegal immigration has become a sensitive issue further impacting the availability of foreign works that the sector relays on.
+Illegal immigration has become a sensitive issue further impacting the availability of foreign workers that the sector relays on.
 Farmers estimate a decrease in the availability of labor for the upcoming September – March harvesting season of between 40 percent and 60 percent.

-Agriculture machinery and equipment from the U.S. has a reputation for quality and reliability and is designed for intensive and long-lasting use.
+Agriculture machinery and equipment from the United States has a reputation for quality and reliability and is designed for intensive and long-lasting use.
 U.S. advanced technology and innovation are also well-recognized.
 However, the Chilean market is small and competitive.
-The U.S. is the third most important supplier, with imports accounting for 12.3 percent of the market, behind Italy, leading with 25 percent and China with 24 percent market share.
-A drawback for U.S.-made machinery and equipment is that it is designed for large farms and high production volumes.
+The United States is the third most important supplier, with imports accounting for 12.3 percent of the market, behind Italy (25%) and China (24%).
+A drawback for U.S. made machinery and equipment is that it is designed for large farms and high production volumes.
 Most farms in Chile are small with small production volumes that better match European designed and manufactured machinery.
-Since the cost of energy is one of the highest in Latin America, energy-efficient equipment is required for Chile to reduce production costs and remain competitive in the international market.
+Since the cost of energy is one of the highest in Latin America, energy efficient equipment is required for Chile to reduce production costs and remain competitive in the international market.
 Due to the COVID-19 pandemic, raw materials and shipping costs have increased, impacting the price of most equipment and tools used in agriculture production.

 2020